edsp2016/LexieProject/README.md

 - Other
   1. Director
   2. Actor1，2

 All of them are stored in the scraping folder.

 #### 2. Data cleaning
--clean messy data
+- clean messy data
--split genre
+- split genre
--transfer opening_weekend data to numerical million level,digit=1 and fixxed ow data.
+- transfer opening_weekend data to numerical million level,digit=1 and fixxed ow data.
--transfer date data
+- transfer date data
--clean director and actor data
+- clean director and actor data
--clean title,rating  data
+- clean title,rating  data

 #### 3. Data manipulating
 Create some new variables in order to make further statistical analysis.